-So this summer, we are slowing down.
+So now, we are slowing down.
 We are skipping the checklists, weekly sports camps, and constant activities.

 We are making space for childhood – for runs through the sprinkler, sticky popsicles, and chasing fireflies.
 We are making space to find out what happens when boredom leads way to creativity.

 I am going to quit working so hard to raise a ‘well-rounded child’ and focus on MY child – the one who is itching to yell and climb and just be a kid.